drishti-angra/Melbourne-House-Prices-Analysis-D100-and-D400-Final-Project-/README.md

 ## Running the package instructions
-The package can be run from the terminal or directly from executing the notebooks and python scripts.
+The package can be run from the terminal or directly from executing notebooks and python scripts.

 ### eda_cleaning.ipynb
 This notebook loads the raw data, conducts exploratory data analysis and contains explanatory data analysis plots which can be found in the report.